Kyllian-Schwedt/SideralPlus/README.md

 ![Disney+](readmeData/img.png)
 ![Disney+](readmeData/img-m.png)

-made using Tailwind CSS, fontawesome, The Movie DB API, Youtube API (angular module for the videos)
+made using Tailwind CSS, fontawesome, The Movie DB API, Youtube API (angular module for the videos) and ngx-drag-scroll

 ## The content of the app
 there is 3 main pages: (in the folder `src/app/pages`)